zio/zio/docs/datatypes/contextual/index.md

 }
 ```

 5. **Accessor Methods** — Finally, to create the API more ergonomic, it's better to write accessor methods for all of our service methods.
-Just like what we did in Module Pattern 1.0, but with a slight change, in this case, instead of using `ZIO.accessM` we use `ZIO.serviceWith` method to define accessors inside the service companion object:
+Just like what we did in Module Pattern 1.0, but with a slight change, in this case, instead of using `ZIO.accessZIO` we use `ZIO.serviceWith` method to define accessors inside the service companion object:

 ```scala mdoc:silent
 object Logging {